RHuebsch13/Izzit-Dictionary-/README.md

 * Searching with the search bar and if no results were found, there was no message to communicate this to the user.
 A message has been installed that tells the user that "No results found".
 * No cancel button when the edit/add term function is used.
 These have been added.
 * If invalid details are entered when the user is loggin in, there is no message to explain why the log in failed.
 A message to notify the user has been added.
+* Log out button used to be next to the add term button, this was noted to be confusing.
+The log out button has been moved to the nav bar, in the same position as the log in button.
+When a user is logged in, the log in button is not visible as it is replaced with the log out button.
+This should clarify function.

 # 5. Deployment